lenderpanel

 Recently asked questions about conveyancing in Bursledon

-I've recently found out that there is a flying freehold element on a property I have offered on last month in what should have been a simple, chain free conveyancing.
-Bursledon is where the house is located.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold issue on a house I have offered on last month in what should have been a quick, no chain conveyancing.
+Bursledon is the location of the property.
+Can you offer any advice?

 Last updated